 Ever since her parents died she had seen some very dark times.
-All her inherited wealth and business were taken over by her husband wretched uncle in the name of caretaking.
+All her inherited wealth and business was taken over by her wretched uncle in the name of caretaking.

 She was made to stay in the servant quarter and do all housework.
 The family could not trust the secrets to spread far and wide, therefore, Tara was taken as a maid.
 A servant to a family of two extremely spoiled boys and their parents.

 Within a few years, Tara had realised nothing will change.
 She will always be savagely abused in different ways, by everyone for their selfish interests.